herbou/Unity_GenericBinarySerializer/README.md

 - int, float, bool, string,

 Concerning UnityEngine types you can use only these 5:
 - Vector2, Vector3, Vector4, Color, and Quaternion

-- You can also save Arrays, Lists, .... of thoes allowed types.
+You can also save :
+-Arrays, Lists, .... of thoes allowed types.

 # Unallowed types :
 Except the 5 types mentioned above (Vector2, Vector3, Vector4, Color, and Quaternion),, all variables of UnityEngine are not allowed :